How many Bitcoins are left to mine?

 Once the Bitcoin supply reaches the limit of 21 million in the year 2140, the mining fees will disappear.
 At that point, miners will earn income from transaction fees only, rather than from both transaction fees and block rewards.

-People often wonder whether Bitcoin’s worth will be like bars of gold or pocket change a hundred years from now.
+People often wonder whether Bitcoin’s worth will be like bars of gold or pocket change 100 years from now.
 As the ecosystem of Bitcoin is still developing, it has the potential to continue functioning over the following decades.
 Reaching the supply limit will affect crypto miners the most.
 However, that doesn’t mean that Bitcoin investors will go through this easily.

 Marketplacefairness.org provides all its content for informational purposes only, and this should not be taken as financial advice to buy, trade or sell cryptocurrency or use any specific exchange.
 Please do not use this website as investment advice, financial advice or legal advice, and each individual's needs may vary from that of the author.
 This post includes affiliate links with our partners who may compensate us.